 Larger Bible leaves (over 13″ tall) or smaller semi-premium leaves (less than 13″ tall) are set in Archival Booklets.
 Some leaves, often including non-premium leaves, may also be set in Archival Booklets in order to keep the prices reasonable.
 Engravings or engraving sets are set in either Bifold Portfolios (for engravings up to 14″ x 11″) or museum-quality archival frames.

 About 3,000 years ago, the Creator of the universe spoke to us through words written “by the finger of God” (Deut.
 9:10).
 Prior to printing, the Bible was written by hand, on papyrus or parchment, often taking years to produce a single copy.
 Despite the cost, Bibles were as artistic as they were exacting, and many stunning illuminated texts survive.
 With the advent of printing c.1454, the Bible became available to the laity and hastened the Reformation and the Renaissance.
 To preserve for posterity a rare leaf or manuscript from an historic Bible is thus to be connected to the ongoing creativity of God’s word.

-The motto on each Portfolio or Booklet reads: Verbum Dei Manet Aeternum (“The Word of God Remains Forever”), from Isaiah 40:8 and 1 Peter 1:25.
-I started Historic Bibles on this solid foundation, as a way of bringing the historically bound written Word into homes and offices.
+The motto on each Portfolio reads: Verbum Dei Manet Aeternum (“The Word of God Remains Forever”), from Isaiah 40:8 and 1 Peter 1:25.
+My wife and I started Historic Bibles on this solid foundation, as a way of bringing the historically bound written Word into homes and offices.
 God uses created things, such as the spoken word and Bible fragments, in order to be heard: “He who has ears to hear, let him hear!”
 (Mark 4:9 par.)